dudetracey/66DaysOfData/README.md

 ## Day 60
 First day of trying to put all the pieces together to answer basic questions for a set of 911 call data from Kaggle.

+## Day 61
+I spent my programming time today trying and failing to add a column to a data frame that split out parts of the data in a preexisting column.
+I look up a solution to it tomorrow.